dl-tokenf/contracts/README.md

 ## License

-The library is released under the MIT License.
+The framework is released under the MIT License.